youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 media metadata needed to make forwarding decisions without having access to the actual media.

-This document describes how to packetize a media frame encrypted using SFrame into RTP packets, how to signal support in SDP, and how to derive per SSRC SFrame keys from the common key.
+This document describes how to packetize a media frame encrypted using SFrame into RTP packets, how to signal support in SDP, and how to derive per SSRC SFrame keys from a common key.

 # Terminology and Notation